topazproject/topaz/LAUNCH_TODO.rst

 * Move to new github org
   * Make sure travis picks up the change
-* Public mailing list
-  * Check with Armin if librelist is good enough, otherwise google groups
 * Binaries (with nightly builds preferably)
   * Build release script exists, either put OS X and Linux builds on S3 manually or write a web app to post/display them.